backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/111 KodeCloud Index.md

 	- We CANNOT see historical performance data in the metrics server.
 - [Docker vs Containerd: Understanding the Differences and Choosing the Right Containerization Tool - YouTube](https://www.youtube.com/watch?v=21onkZfL2yM)
 - [Storing Secrets in GIT | GitOps | Kubernetes - YouTube](https://www.youtube.com/watch?v=u0qtgUMLua0) - Sealed Secrets

+## Considerations:
+- Have a cluster which is being backed up regularly for deploying argo cd.
+- If we are planning to use sealed secrets then we need to use the same private and public key for all the clusters.
+	- This needs to be created before installing the sealed secrets controller.